 With that in mind, we sat down with Maite Kuhns, corporate trainer and recruiter for Parasole Restaurant Holdings of Minneapolis to talk about the importance of brand training.
-Revered in the industry, Maite was recently honored with a Meet Minneapolis Convention and Visitors Association “Hospitality Hero” Award recognizing her “contributions to the image and culture within the Minneapolis hospitality community.”
+Widely respected in the industry, Maite was recently honored with a Meet Minneapolis Convention and Visitors Association “Hospitality Hero” Award recognizing her “contributions to the image and culture within the Minneapolis hospitality community.”

 SUPERVOX: How conscious are you of brand as an element of employee training?